htran118/ModIsing/README.md

 ## Instruction

-Navigate to folder driver/ and install with
+The parameters of the anisotropic force field can be modified in driver/const.f.
+To create executables, navigate to folder driver/ and run with
 ```
 make all
 ```